-It is critically important to have clear alignment between the marketing organizational structure and the corresponding corporate structure.
+It is critically important to have a clear alignment between the marketing team structure and the corresponding corporate structure.
 Small and medium businesses frequently have a single, centralized marketing organization.
-The CMO reports into the CEO and sits on the executive team, and manages a unified marketing organization that serves the company functionally.
+The CMO reports to the CEO and sits on the executive team, and manages a unified marketing organization that serves the company functionally.

 As companies grow, they may establish strategic business units that operate as mini-companies within the broader organization.
 Their leaders normally have a high degree of P&L responsibility and strategic autonomy.
 It is critically important to gain alignment on how marketing will serve such a structure.
 It might operate as an internal agency, utilized by all the business units, with the business units operating as customers who each contribute a portion of the marketing budget